Privado-Inc/privado/README.md

 3. Detecting Privacy Vulnerabilities in current code implementation
 4. Privacy Policy Generator

-## Installation
+## Prerequisite - Docker
 To start off, make sure `docker` is installed.
 To install docker, you can follow the steps stated in the [official documentation](https://docs.docker.com/engine/install/).
 Linux users should also follow docker [post installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) in order to run Privado CLI without root (`sudo`) privileges.

+## Installation
 You can install Privado CLI in multiple manners:

 - [Using `curl`](#install-using-curl)
 - [Using `go`](#install-using-go)